 Investment opportunities require approval through the Advisor Investment Committee.
 Follow-on investments in existing portfolio companies require the Advisor Investment Committee's approval processes.
-The members of the Advisor Investment Committee are our portfolio managers who are primarily responsible for the day-to-day management of the portfolio.
-The Advisor Investment Committee is supported by a team of analysts and investment professionals.
+The day-to-day management of investments approved by the Advisor Investment Committees will be overseen by Bilal Rashid and a team assigned to the portfolio.

 All of the Advisor Investment Committee members have ownership and financial interests in, and may receive compensation and/or profit distributions from, OFSAM, the parent company of OFS Advisor, and/or its subsidiaries.
-None of the members of the Advisor Investment Committee are employed by us or receive any direct compensation from us.
-These individuals receive compensation from OFS Advisor that includes an annual base salary, an annual discretionary bonus and a portion of the distributions made by OFS Advisor, a portion of which relates to the incentive fee or carried interest earned by OFS Advisor in connection with its services to us.
+None of the Advisor Investment Committee members receive any direct compensation from us.
 See "Control Persons and Principal Shareholders" for additional information about equity interests held by certain of these individuals.

 Messrs.
-Rashid and Cerny also perform a similar role for four other pooled investment vehicles, with a total amount of approximately \$1.0 billion of assets under management as of March 31, 2016, from which OFS Advisor and OFSAM may receive incentive fees.
+Rashid and Cerny are also primarily responsible for the day-to-day management of four other pooled investment vehicles, with a total amount of approximately \$1.0 billion of assets under management as of December 31, 2015, from which OFS Advisor and OFSAM may receive incentive fees.
 See "Related-Party Transactions and Certain Relationships" for a description of OFS Advisor's allocation policy governing allocations of investments among us and other investment vehicles with similar or overlapping strategies, as well as a description of certain other relationships between us and OFS Advisor.
-See "Prospectus Summary - Conflicts of Interest" and "Risk Factors - We have potential conflicts of interest related to obligations that OFS Advisor or its affiliates may have to other clients" for a discussion of potential conflicts of interests.